How to Read a Sensus Water Meter: Digital and Analog Meters Unveiled!

 How to Read a Sensus Digital Water Meter

-1. You will find there are 9 digits displayed plus the units used.
+1. You will find 9 digits displayed plus the units used.
 Whether to use gallons or cubic feet depends on your area.
 Some areas use gallons, while the rest use cubic feet.
 Whichever it is, it remains bills.

 Read also: Sensus Water Meter: The Most Common Problems